-VTE risk factors include:
+VTE risk factors

 - Lower-extremity paralysis due to spinal cord injury